 - Walt Disney’s Carrousel of Progress

 You could really spend your entire day at Fantasyland with a toddler.
-Fantasyland has the most Magic Kingdom rides for toddlers given the lack of minimum height requirements for many rides.
-We got really lucky with the lines during our visit to Magic Kingdom in December.
-As a result, we fit a lot into our few hours at Fantasyland.
+Fantasyland has the best Magic Kingdom rides for toddlers given the lack of minimum height requirements for many rides.
+If you go early enough, you can also fit quite a few rides when the park opens.

 Below are our favorite Fantasyland rides for toddlers in Magic Kingdom.